Monster0506/monster-regex/README.md

 | Anchor | Meaning | Example |
 | :--- | :--- | :--- |
 | `\%nl` | Matches anywhere on line *n* (1-indexed). | `\%5lfoo` matches "foo" only if it appears on line 5. |

+Not implemented in the parser, clients must handle line-based matching.
 | `\%nc` | Matches at column *n* (1-indexed). | `\%5cfoo` matches "foo" starting at column 5. |
 | `\%#` | Matches at the current cursor position. | `\%#foo` matches "foo" starting exactly under the cursor. |